kusumahendra/laracatalyze/README.md

 # Catalyze CMS
 Basic CMS to do blogging stuff for Catalyze.
-Feature including Categories, Tags, and image uploading
+Feature including Categories, Tags, and image upload

 ## Built with
 * Laravel Framework